Prospects for the production and detection of Breit-Wheeler tunneling positrons in Experiment 320 at the FACET-II accelerator: Simulation

 The \GEANT output samples for both signal and background contain the energy depositions per pixel per particle, where the total energy deposited is simply the sum of the individual depositions from all particles.
 This includes all possible types of particles that may be produced anywhere in the material and reach the detector, including neutrons, pions, muons, etc. In this way, the contributions from signal (NBW positrons), signal-induced backgrounds (due to the NCS photons and electrons, as well as secondaries created by the positrons, e.g., at the vacuum exit window) and ``pure'' backgrounds (secondaries created by the primary beam electrons) can be easily blended in the right proportion or studied separately as needed.

 Finally, to complete the simulation chain, the \GEANT outputs are processed by the \ALL~\cite{Spannagel:2018usc,Spannagel:2018xhg} digitization simulation software, which given an energy deposition by a particle at a given position in the pixel, converts the deposited energy into electron-hole pairs created in the semiconductor.
 These charges are then propagated to the collection nodes via drift or diffusion processes in the epitaxial layer of the pixel.
 Given the amount of charge collected in the node, a binary hit/no-hit decision is then made per pixel based on a predefined charge threshold.
 The \ALL simulation takes as an input also the characteristic electric field inside the pixel, which in the ALPIDE case is highly nonlinear.
 This field is pre-calculated as discussed in~\cite{Santra:2022sjw}.
 The \ALL simulation also takes care of charge induced in adjacent pixels, even if there is no actual incident particle that has deposited energy in those pixels.
-All ``fired'' pixels (pixels with charge above threshold) are then grouped in clusters using the breadth-first search (BFS) algorithm~\cite{cormen2009introduction,moore1959shortest}.
+All ``fired'' pixels (pixels with charge above threshold) are then grouped in ``clusters'' -- sets of fired pixels that have a common edge.
+In the ALPIDE case the average cluster size is $\sim 2.5$ pixels for the charge threshold of 120~$e$ that is used in this study~\cite{Santra:2022sjw,Dannheim:2020yna}.
+The clustering is done using the breadth-first search (BFS) algorithm~\cite{cormen2009introduction,moore1959shortest}.
 In case of large pixel multiplicities this is significantly faster than a the common recursive ``pac-man'' algorithm.
 The \ALL simulations have been shown to match data extremely well for a variety of sensors, including the ALPIDEs~\cite{Dannheim:2020yna,Santra:2022sjw}.